Urigo/tortilla/README.md

 ### How Do I Start

-First you need to install Tortilla's CLI tool:
+First you will need to install Tortilla's CLI tool:

     $ sudo npm install tortilla -g

-Once you have it installed, you can create a new Tortilla project:
+Once you have it installed you can go ahead and create a new Tortilla project:

     $ tortilla create "project name" --message="commit message" --output="output path"

 This command will initialize a new Tortilla project in the provided path (Defaults to the current path).
-The project will be initialized with the provide project name (Defaults to `tortilla-project`) and the provided message as the initial commit message (Will open an editor if no message is provided).
+The project will be initialized with the provided project name (Defaults to `tortilla-project`) and the provided message as the initial commit message (Will open an editor if no message is provided).
 If the output path already exists a prompt verifying your decision will show up.
 To automatically skip it you can provide an optional `--override` option.

-Anytime you clone a Tortilla project from a git-host you need to re-initialize it so Tortilla can work properly:
+Anytime you clone a Tortilla project from a git-host you will need to re-initialize it so Tortilla can work properly:

-    $ tortilla init "dir"
+    $ tortilla init "project path"

-An optional project dir can be provided when initializing Tortilla.
-By default, the current dir will be used as the working dir.
+An optional project path can be provided when initializing Tortilla (Defaults to current dir).
+As for now this command has no restrictions and can be used on any project, but is not guaranteed to work as expected, so use with caution.

-An instructions manual for Tortilla's CLI tool can be provided any-time by typing the following:
+A manual page for the usage of Tortilla's CLI tool can be brought any time by typing the following:

     $ tortilla --help